omersedig77/Enterprise-SOC-Home-Lab/attack-simulations/Windows-Attack-Simulation-Cyber-Kill-Chain-Validation.md

 - VirusTotal Integration – File/hash reputation analysis
 - Windows Endpoint – File activity

+### MITRE ATT&CK

+- T1105 – Ingress Tool Transfer

+#### | Note
-Note: The EICAR test file was used as a safe substitute for a real malicious executable.
+The EICAR test file was used as a safe substitute for a real malicious executable.
 It does not damage the system; in this scenario, it represents a payload intended to cause impact.

 ### Screenshots

-- VirusTotal API configuration
-- EICAR file detection in Splunk
+- Splunk Alert
-- File creation/download event
-- Splunk investigation timeline
+- Splunk Detection
-- Dashboard visualization

 ---

 # Detection Summary